ArshamKhosravani/SFTA/README.md

-# SFTA: LLM-Based Bug assignment
+# SFTA: LLM-based issue assignment

 This repository implements SFTA (Supervised Fine-Tuned Assigner), a system that fine-tunes a large language model for automated issue assignmnt and developer recommendation.
 It includes dataset preparation scripts, a Jupyter notebook for fine-tuning and evaluation, and configuration files for reproducible experiments.